Crazz-Zaac/informative-missingness/README.md

 ---

+## Configurations

+Before starting model training, you **must review and adjust the configuration files** inside the [`configs/`](configs/) directory.

+👉 See the [configs/README.md](project/configs/README.md) for detailed instructions on how to set:
+- Cohort-specific training data
+- Window sizes (7, 14, or 21 days, matching raw data preparation)
+- Feature combinations (`x`, `m`, `delta`, or their combinations)
+- Model type and hyperparameters

+⚠️ Incorrect configuration will result in invalid or inconsistent experiments.

+---

 ## Running the pipeline locally
 - Every time a *new package* is added or a change is made to the project, it is necessary to re-build the image.
 This will create a `model-training` container including all the packages.
 1. Using docker